Stop throwing your money in the garbage bin. You can save money in Israel. 20 tips to beat the shrinking wallet syndrome.

 Use the half-flush setting on your toilet whenever possible and then watch the saving on your water bill.

 When you finally settle into your own home, install a solar boiler for all your summer hot water needs.
-There is enough sunshine in Israel to power your boiler and supply hot water for about 8 months in the year.
+There is enough sunshine in Israel to power your boiler and supply hot water for around 8 months in the year.
 This can cut your monthly electricity bill down by half.

 - Summer or winter, you can save on your electricity bill